Panasonic doubled the impact of its B2B campaigns with Marketo, part of Adobe Experience Cloud.

 “It’s also worth remembering that we’re not Coca-Cola or P&G, who have enormous budgets to roll out massive consumer campaigns,” he adds.
 “We need to be much more strategic in our outreach and in the way we address our customers’ complex needs”.

 And then, there was one.

 Hufschmid and his team first adopted Marketo in 2012 to fuel their B2B marketing and consolidate all of their outreach onto a single platform.
 They move was also motivated by the enactment of Europe’s General Data Protection Regulation (GDPR), which called for greater control in the way companies manage and use their data to serve customers.

-Today, Panasonic Business Europe alone runs 1,500 Marketo campaigns per year, delivering increasingly personalized emails, newsletters, and event invites to a growing number of customers and prospects.
+Today, Panasonic Business Europe alone runs 1,500 Marketo campaigns every year, delivering increasingly personalised emails, newsletters and event invites to a growing number of customers and prospects.

 With Marketo proving its value in European markets, Panasonic now plans to roll out the platform further and engage prospects on a global scale.
 The team has set three primary aims for the project: